janishutz/MusicPlayer/README.md

 - Show the playing song on a special screen that also displays the upcoming songs
 - Add a file (songlist.csv) into the folder containing the songs, that has the following layout: Songname, Artist, Dance/Music-Style, Tempo
 - Multiple Keyboard-Shortcuts are available: Spacebar = Play/Pause; Escape = go back; S = Switch to showcase-screen; Left-arrow-key = previous song; Up-Arrow-Key = Rewind; Right-arrow-key = Next song; F = Fullscreen
-- Password protected and fully locked down full-screen mode (togglable from settings.ini file, soon from settings screen) (currently broken)
+- CURRENTLY BROKEN: Password protected and fully locked down full-screen mode (togglable from settings.ini file, soon from settings screen)
 - Planned: App theming
 - Planned: Secondary display app that can run on a different PC in the same network